shamshir-NR/crypto-currency-pro/README.md

 # Crypto Currency Pro
 This is a sample project which list curent cryptocurrency statistics.
 App refresh data in every 3 seconds.
 You can add new cryptocurrency by searching name of the currency using addcryptocurrency option.
-App used Redux for state management.
+App used Redux for state management.<br>
+There is an option to remove crytocurrency from "CryptoTracker" by sliding the item.

 ## Requirements